Gravitational Wave Opacity from Gauge Field Dark Energy: Introduction

 The luminosity distance inferred from GW standard sirens is susceptible to novel effects that could be within reach of future GW detectors.
 In particular, we focus on the phenomenon of gravitational wave - gauge field (GWGF) oscillations, in which the amplitude of a GW modulates as it propagates through a cosmic gauge field \cite{Caldwell:2016sut}.
 In a dark energy model based on a homogeneous non-Abelian gauge field, this effect would result in a distinct imprint on astrophysical GWs.
 Specifically, GWs couple to wave-like excitations in a background gauge field.
 At high frequencies relevant for astrophysical sources, the system is akin to a pair of coupled oscillators: as energy exchange occurs between the two oscillators, the GW amplitude weakens and grows continuously, leading to temporal blind spots.
 An otherwise strong GW would thus arrive at our detectors with a much lower amplitude.
 To study this effect in a cosmological setting, we begin this article by considering a model of dark energy based on a SU(2) gauge field.
 While originally introduced in the context of primordial inflation \cite{Maleknejad:2011jw}, a similar model can also be used to address the present-day cosmic acceleration \cite{Mehrabi:2015lfa}.
 We show that the net effect on astrophysical GWs is a redshift-dependent reduction in amplitude which could be within reach of future GW observatories.
+In particular, we show that a network of third-generation detectors, such as the proposed Cosmic Explorer \cite{Evans:2016mbw} and Einstein Telescope \cite{Punturo:2010zz}, may be able to distinguish this novel effect.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec2}, we present an illustrative model of GWGF oscillations.
 In Sec.~\ref{sec3}, we give an overview of gauge field dark energy, or gauge quintessence, as introduced in \cite{Mehrabi:2015lfa}, and investigate its properties as a dark energy component.
 We show that, in contrast with most models of dark energy, cosmic acceleration is temporary as the equation of state eventually returns to 1/3 in the future.
 We constrain the model using observational data from type 1a supernovae, baryon acoustic oscillations and cosmic microwave background experiments.
 In Sec.~\ref{sec4} we return to investigate the interplay between gravitational waves and the gauge field in a dark energy scenario.
 We present our main result, namely that gauge field dark energy can have a direct impact on the amplitude of astrophysical GWs.
 Our final discussion is in Sec.~\ref{sec5}.
 In Appendix~\ref{app1} we explain how to expand the gauge field dark energy to include multiple, disjoint SU(2) subgroups.
 In Appendix~\ref{app2} we show that the same phenomenon could seed a spectrum of primordial gravitational waves.